babylonhealth/Stevenson/README.md

 ### Supported services

 `Stevenson` comes with implementation of Slack [slash commands](https://api.slack.com/slash-commands), GitHub, JIRA and CircleCI APIs.
 At the moment it does not implement complete set of these APIs but only provides bare minimum required for the functionality of the app.
-To create these services use corrseponding types constructors providing required values.
-It's adviced but not required to store these values in the environment variables:
+To create these services use corresponding type constructors providing required values.
+It's advised but not required to store these values in the environment variables:

 ```swift
 let slack = SlackService(